 We believe the genius to create equitable learning experiences for all students already exists in our nation, in our communities, and that new ideas must have the support they need to grow.
 Through our Racial Equity investment area, we are looking for ideas from leaders of color focused on addressing racial inequities in education that extend beyond our other investment areas.
 In this way, we address persistent gaps in access to funding and help leaders of color bring powerful, imaginative ideas to life that reach toward a racially equitable education system — a bedrock of American antiracism.

 The process for choosing ventures in this investment area looks different than it has in the past.
 There is rich, hard-won wisdom in communities of color — and we trust it.
 We’re ceding power.
 Instead of a traditional grantmaking approach, a Racial Equity Council decides how to allocate the funds in this investment area.
 Each year, NewSchools selects a diverse team of parents, students, educators, and innovators of color to serve on the council.
-Meet our most recent council members and read and watch to learn about their motivations and experiences on the council.

 Public education can become a powerful force for justice that extends to other systems.
 But it will only happen when people of color are owners, planners, and decision-makers guiding and remaking all levels of our educational system.

-Racial Equity Ventures
+Racial Equity Council

 Communities of color are leading the way into a just future.
 We’re ready to follow, learn, partner, amplify, and support.
 Each year, NewSchools invites a council of parents, students, educators, and innovators of color to the table to decide how to invest $2 million in funds, exclusively focused on supporting leaders of color with bold new ideas to advance racial equity in education.
 Meet our most recent council members and learn about their and previous council members’ motivations and experiences in our blog post and LinkedIn Live BrightSpots episode.